Fear Is Good For The Next Rally - Cramer's Mad Money (11/2/17)

 Global Payments (NYSE:GPN)

 The number of debit and credit card transactions is growing and hence Cramer recommends stocks like Mastercard (NYSE:MA) and Visa (NYSE:V).
-He said that there's another way to play on this revolution - Global Payments.
+He said that there's another way to play this revolution - Global Payments.
 They are an international merchant acquirer whose stock is up 48% in 2017.

 "These guys own the client relationships in the payments business and they're the ones who set pricing.
 They also have some e-commerce, cross-border and gambling-related solutions," said Cramer.
 The merchant acquirers sign up merchants to accept credit or debt cards and maintain relationships.
 They get a small cut out of every transaction.

-Cramer said that the company's $3.8B acquisition of Heartland Payments turned out well for them and it added 1,400salespeople across North America.
+Cramer said that the company's $3.8B acquisition of Heartland Payments turned out well for them and they added 1,400 salespeople across North America.
 This acquisition is expected to produce $1B in revenue and $60M in cost savings.
 "Meanwhile, Global Payments is looking to expand internationally.
 Right now, the rest of the world accounts for roughly a quarter of the company's sales.
 Asia, Europe, the Middle East, Africa, and Latin America is where the real growth is, so they're aggressively trying to take share overseas," he added.

 "I don't like to game the earnings reports, but if Global Payments delivers another good quarter next week and the stock gets dinged anyway, I wouldn't be surprised if you're getting another buying opportunity," he said.
 The stock trades at 22 times earnings vis-a-vis 27 times for its peers.